Transfer Authority Forms Signature Capture (ISA, GIA & SIPP)

 Transfer Authority Form (TAF) - Introduction

+Our Account opening process is predominantly a digital first user journey.
+One exception to this is the occasional requirement for signed (electronic or actual) Transfer Authority Forms (TAF’s).
 Currently, around 80% of transfers are electronic and operate as a straight through process.
 However, there remains around 20% which require manual working from outset and those that fall out of straight through process for varying reasons.
 It is these that can take time to complete.

-SS&C Hubwise is a registered electronic counterparty that is authorised to send and receive transfer requests to and from those ceding schemes who are also configured to utilise the Altus and Origo electronic transfer gateways.
+SS&C Hubwise is a registered electronic counterparty that is authorised to send and receive transfer requests to and from those ceding schemes who are also configured to utilise the Equisoft (Altus) and Origo electronic transfer gateways.
+If the ceding scheme you are transferring-in from does not currently utilise Equisoft (Altus) or Origo then we need to proceed manually, and/or work with them to arrange the connection.

 For a transfer to run smoothly it is vital that the IFA Firm takes care to ensure that all information provided matches the ceding scheme’s records.
 Queries will cause delays as the transfer will then fall-out of the electronic, straight through process and the ceding scheme may request sight of a signed TAF.